TheOnlySilverClaw/Valdala/modules/README.md

 Their position is determined by the "slot" they occupy in the game world's block grid.
 They can have an orientation that determines which of their faces are aligned with which world axis.

-Blocks definitions contain the following properties:
+Block definitions contain the following properties:

 #### orientation